radbrt/dbtai/README.md

 An AI CLI utility for common tasks with dbt.
 Commands are intended to run inside a dbt project, and parses the dbt manifest to provide relevant context for the LLM.

+Features include:
+- Generate documentation for an existing dbt model, based on the upstream models and the model code.
+- Generate Unit tests for a dbt model, given a description of what to test.
+- Explain a dbt model.
+- Interactively chat with a dbt model.
+- Run SQLFluff and optionally rewrite a model for clarity.
+- Change an existing model based on a description of desired changes.

 ## Get started

 The library currently only works with OpenAI as backend.
 We hope to expand this, but for now you need an OpenAI API key at hand.